Articles

 scuba diving course

-In general, it’s easy to see the global design community continues with building up the diversity in interface design.
+In general, it’s easy to see that the global design community continues to build up diversity in interface design.
 And that is the most user-friendly trend.
-There are millions of users with different tastes and preferences, feelings of what is convenient and beautiful for them, and now they use apps and websites as a part of their daily routine.
-The more variants we design for them, the wider range of options users will get to find the ones which fit their specific wishes.
+There are millions of users with different tastes and preferences, and they feel what is convenient and beautiful to them, and now they use apps and websites as part of their daily routine.
+The more variants we design for them, the wider the range of options users will have to find those that fit their specific wishes.
 Looking forward to seeing what trends will be found the most popular at the end of the year.

 Originally written for Tubik Blog